Durham University: Reputation and rankings

-The Times Higher Education World University Rankings for 2025 placed Durham 172nd.
-In subject area rankings for 2024, Durham was placed 39th in arts and humanities, 201–250 for life sciences, 126–150 for physical sciences, 81st for social sciences, and 101–125 for business and economics.
-Durham was ranked joint 36th in the Times Higher Education impact ranking for 2024, measuring the impact of universities' research, stewardship, outreach and teaching towards the United Nations' Sustainable Development Goals.
+The Times Higher Education World University Rankings for 2026 placed Durham 175th.
+In subject area rankings for 2026, Durham was placed 40th for arts and humanities, 55th for law, 94th for education studies and 101-105th for psychology and physical sciences.
+Durham also ranked 34th in the Times Higher Education impact ranking for 2025, measuring the impact of universities' research, stewardship, outreach and teaching towards the United Nations' Sustainable Development Goals.

-The QS World University Rankings 2025 placed Durham 89th in the world, while the QS European University Rankings 2025 placed Durham 27th in Europe.
-In the QS global subject area rankings for 2024, Durham ranked 42nd for arts and humanities, 290th for engineering and technology, 401–450 for life sciences and medicine, 92nd for natural sciences, and 90th for social sciences and management.
+The Shanghai Academic Ranking of World Universities for 2025 placed Durham in the 201-300 range.

-The Shanghai Academic Ranking of World Universities for 2024 placed Durham in the 301–400 range.
+Durham University has maintained a QS World University Ranking in the top 100 since 2010.
+The QS World University Rankings 2026 placed Durham 94th in the world, while the QS European University Rankings 2025 placed Durham 32nd in Europe.
+In the QS World University Ranking by Subject 2025, Durham was ranked in the top ten in three subjects (archaeology; theology, divinity and religious studies; and classics and ancient history), in the top 50 in a further six subjects and in the top 100 in a further 13 subjects.